×

 Located in the Local Group of galaxies, the Milky Way is gradually moving toward the Andromeda Galaxy, with which it may collide in about 4 billion years.
 Milkyway galaxy has a supermassive black hole at its center, known as Sagittarius A*, which influences the orbits of nearby stars.

-Local Glactical Group
+Local Galactic Group

 Observable Universe